 Yes, there are strict time limits that apply to making a personal injury claim.
-You have three years after the injury occurred which is usually the date of the accident.
+You have three years after the injury occurred, which is usually the date of the accident.

 There are exceptions to this rule for claims for medical accidents (known as medical negligence) where the injury or condition may not become apparent for years.
-In these circumstances, the period may begin on the date that you became aware of the conditions.
+In these circumstances the period may begin on the date that you became aware of the conditions.

-If you have suffered injury as a result of another person’s negligence you have a legal right to make a claim for compensation.
+If you have suffered an injury as a result of another person’s negligence you have a legal right to make a claim for compensation.
 The amount of compensation you receive will reflect the seriousness of the injury.
 Compensation may be awarded for ongoing medical care, lost earnings and other expenses that can make a massive difference to your life at a difficult time.

-If the accident was not your fault and someone else is negligent, we can make a claim against them directly or against their insurance company
+If the accident was not your fault and someone else is negligent, we can make a claim against them directly or against their insurance company.

 You can claim compensation for different types of physical and mental injury, these include accidents at work, road traffic injuries and medical negligence.

 The compensation awarded to you will be dependent on type and seriousness of your injury and the circumstances around the incident.
 You may wish to use our Compensation Calculator which will give you an initial guide as to levels of damages.